EberlyODL/phys211/week-5b-work-and-kinetic-energy-and-dynamics-of-oscillations/something-the-work-is-zero.md

 [ciscode|rev=1|tool=elmsmedia|item=4349|entity_type=node|render=display_mode|display_mode=h5p]

 <lrndesign-sidenote label="Instructor Note" icon="bookmark" bg-color="#c2e5f2">
-Most of the force we have seen in this class are constant.
+Most of the forces we have seen in this class are constant.
 The most important variable force is the spring force to which we now turn.
 </lrndesign-sidenote>